The Policy Section is responsible for global monitoring of government

 views and policies on key population issues, such as population size and growth,

-fertility and family planning, population ageing, maternal health, HIV/AIDS,
+population ageing, fertility and family planning, reproductive health, spatial distribution

-spatial distribution and urbanization, and international migration.
-Monitoring
+and urbanization, and international migration.
+Monitoring of government views

 progress in the implementation of the Programme of Action of the 1994

 International Conference on Population and Development, and other